mia-platform/documentation/docs/fast_data/architecture.md

 ### Single View Creator (SVC)

-The Single View Creator reacts to Projection Change events, updating the Single Views by aggregating the relevant data.
+The Single View Creator reacts to Projection Change or `sv-trigger` events, updating the Single Views by aggregating the relevant data.
 It can optionally emit `Single View Event` and `Single View Before After` events.
 If the service is configured to read the `Projection Change` events on Kafka, then it will use the usual publish/subscribe pattern, granting support to horizontal scalability and fault tolerance with ease.
 If the service is configured to read the `Projection Change` events on MongoDB, then it will poll MongoDB to check if there are any events that need to be handled.
 To avoid concurrency problems, it reads atomically and marks the `Projection Change`, so that other SVCs won't start processing the same data.